Northumberland Coast Path - Thoughts in Conclusion

 Mapping

-We carried the relevant OS Maps, two Compasses, a GPS and the Two Moors Way Guide Book (see Useful links & Further Reading below for details).
+We carried the relevant OS Maps, two Compasses and a GPS.
 Suffice to say we did not get lost.
 Additionally, we have the OS Locate App on our phones and should the GPS have failed the App would give us a 6 figure Grid Reference which could then be plotted on the relevant paper map.
 As mentioned above, it pays to have a navigation back up system.

 Useful Links & Further Reading

-The Two Moors Way by Sue Viccars - this is an extremely informative and well put together book published by Cicerone.
+The Northumberland Coast Path Guide by Iain Robson - this is an extremely informative and well put together book published by Cicerone.
 It should be your "go to" guide book to plan your itinerary and ensure you do not miss anything of interest along the route.
 The book can be purchased online from Amazon and the link is here

-The Two Moors Way website - a must read for anybody thinking about undertaking this fabulous walk (and this blog of course!).
+The Northumberland Coast Path website - a must read for anybody thinking about undertaking this fabulous walk (and this blog of course!).
 Digital mapping is not available direct from the website however I can provide these for free therefore please get in contact if you would like them sent to you.
 The link to The Two Moors Way website is here

 Accuweather - a very good weather update service.